-3.7.9 Multiple pathways
+3.7.10 Multiple pathways

 It is possible to have multiple pathways with different update codes from the same presynaptic neuron group.
-This may be interesting in cases when different operations must be applied at different times for the same presynaptic spike.
+This may be interesting in cases when different operations must be applied at different times for the same presynaptic spike, e.g. for a STDP rule that shifted in time.
 To do this, specify a dictionary of pathway names and codes: